 When the consumer meets with the intake clinician, further review will take place to clarify the expressed needs and concerns of the consumer and to clarify the role of the clinician.
 In this meeting the clinician will gather further information to formulate the clinical assessment, such as presenting issues, psychosocial history, use of substances, support systems and a medical and treatment history.

-Plan of Care
+Individual Plan of Care

-Also known as an Individual Plan of Care or IPC.
-An IPC is formulated with the consumer to define what the goals and objectives of treatment will be via the regular sessions.
-(Note: Sessions are often weekly, but the clinician and consumer may decide to meet every other week, or more often than weekly depending on the stated consumer need.)
-The care plan will include the consumer’s long term goal, and specific objectives that will be the focus of care, which should help to lessen the state of distress of the consumer.
+An Individual Plan of Care will be formulated with the consumer and the therapist or case manager to define what the goals and objectives of treatment will be through the regular sessions.
+Sessions are often weekly, but the therapist or case manager and consumer may decide to meet every other week, or more often depending on the stated consumer need.
+The care plan will include the consumer’s long term goals and specific objectives that will be the focus of care.
+Having a plan in place often helps to lessen the consumer’s state of distress.
 The plan will be reviewed regularly and changed as needed.
-In the event that the time of service is greater than 6 months a new/revised IPC will be formulated, and this will occur every 6 months as needed.
+In the event that the time of service is greater than 6 months a new/revised Individual Plan of Care will be formulated.
+This will occur every 6 months, as needed.

 In case management, our goal is to offer clinical supports in collaboration with the consumer’s other care providers to help address specific challenges.
 The primary focus is on mental health-related needs and may also include housing, financial management, and obtaining insurance or other benefits.
 This is to help stabilize need areas for the consumer, but also address specific symptoms that may obstructing the consumer in making progress toward their life goals.